 license are well preserved.
 Some of the typical FOSS Applications are Linux

-MySQL, Postgres SQL etc. In the context of Nepal, we do not
+management system MySQL, Postgres SQL etc. In the context of Nepal, we do not

 carry a long history of the usage of FOSS.
 Linux appeared in Nepal for the